Audi Q7 hybrid costs, insurance, warranty & tax

 - 2MPG & CO2 emissionsFor such a big car, the Audi Q7 TFSI e promises low fuel bills and tailpipe emissions, but its figures are still on the high side for an electrified model

-- 3Running costs - currently readingRelatively speaking, the Audi Q7 TFSI e has the potential for low running costs, especially for business users
+- 3Running costs & insurance - currently readingRelatively speaking, the Audi Q7 TFSI e has the potential for low running costs, especially for business users

 - 4Performance, engine & driveThe Audi Q7 TFSI e is powerful and very quick despite its huge size